New JAVELIN Dashboards Keep Your Finger On The Pulse

 Emails: Documents linked to Parts can be set to automatically attach when emailing Quotes, Sales Orders, and Purchase Orders.
 Documents can also be attached by supplier.
 He says: “As terms and conditions can be specific to each supplier, this new functionality means individual supplier documents can be automatically attached to emails.”

 Company branding: The latest release now supports company logo or image on the JAVELIN desktop.
-In addition, “Icons can be assigned to work centres as well as store location, for quicker identification.”
+In addition, “Icons can be assigned to work centers as well as store location, for quicker identification.”

 “As scheduling is becoming increasingly more important, users need to know when a Works Order is due to finish, so a new screen, Scheduled Date Feedback, shows the WO end date and sales order date.
 The sales due date and promise date can be updated to tie in with the scheduled WO end date.”